Accord-Project/aec3po/README.md

 - Identify individual rules –uniquely identify them in some way.
 - Identify groups of rules.
 - Allow the specification of the logic to relate rules and groups of rules together.
+- From tbeach 2023-05-24: one needs to be able to roundtrip from the document to the ontology, and back, preserving the structure and most of the text.
+- From tbeach 2023-05-24: under DocumentSubdivision, one need diagrams, image files, ...
+- From tbeach 2023-05-24: under DocumentSubdivision, one need to describe tables, ...

 ## Competency Questions